User guide

 Integration with DLT (Delta Live Tables)

 DLT provides expectations to enforce data quality constraints.
 However, expectations don't offer detailed insights into why certain checks fail.
-The example below demonstrates how to integrate DQX checks with DLT to provide comprehensive information on why quality checks failed.
-The integration does not use expectations but the DQX checks directly.
+The example below demonstrates how to integrate DQX with DLT to provide comprehensive quality information.
+The DQX integration with DLT does not use DLT Expectations but DQX own methods.

 import dlt